 Sailfish's royalty and streaming activities, and the activities undertaken by companies from which Sailfish may acquire a royalty, stream or interest, may be in international locations that display characteristics of emerging markets.
-Conducting business in these countries may be subject to a variety of risks including, but not limited to: currency fluctuations, devaluations and exchange controls; inflation; uncertain political and economic conditions resulting in unfavorable government actions such as unfavorable legislation or regulation, trade restrictions, unfavorable tax enforcement or adverse tax policies; the denial of contract rights; and social unrest, acts of terrorism or armed conflict.
+Conducting business in these countries may be subject to a variety of risks including, but not limited to: currency fluctuations, devaluations and exchange controls; inflation; uncertain political and economic conditions resulting in unfavorable government actions such as unfavorable legislation or regulation, trade restrictions, unfavorable tax enforcement or adverse tax policies; the denial of contract rights; potential sanctions implemented as a result of the United States Executive Order 13851 dated October 24, 2022 and social unrest, acts of terrorism or armed conflict.
 Management is unable to predict the extent or duration of these risks or quantify their potential impact.